• Special Vehicles in Minnesota

 Trailers

-Registering your trailer also depends on weight:
+Registering your trailer depends on weight:

 Contact your deputy registrar for help in determining exact fees.